EDI-Related Groups

 As incoming students, you have an incredible opportunity to create positive change within U of T Engineering and the broader community.
-Over the last few years, the University of Toronto has committed to implementing many EDI-related actions from several task force reports.
+Over the last few years, the University of Toronto has committed to implementing EDI-related actions from several task force reports.

 U of T Engineering and EngSci are working toward achieving these goals.
 You can help us get there!